 Transylvania University in Lexington, Kentucky, honored me with an honorary degree at its Academic Convocation on September 15, 2017.
-The following is the first installment of a lightly edited version of my talk on that occasion.
+The following is the second installment of a lightly edited version of my talk on that occasion.
 In part 1, after introducing myself and NCSE, I described the issues in Kitzmiller v.
 Dover, the 2005 trial over the constitutionality of teaching “intelligent design” in the public schools, presided over by Judge John E. Jones III.